babneek/career-guru/README.md

 ## 🧩 How to Use
 1. Enter your skill in the web app.
-2. Click **Get ML Recommendation** to see model-based career options.
+2. Click **Search** to see both model-based and LLM-based career options.
-3. Click **Get LLM Recommendation (Mistral)** to get creative suggestions from the Mistral LLM.
-4. Explore the suggestions and plan your career path!
+3. Explore the suggestions and plan your career path!

 ---